raai2005/Quotes-Scraper-EDA/readme.md

 ### Prerequisites

 - Python 3.7+ installed on your system
-- Jupyter Notebook or JupyterLab
+- Jupyter Notebook or JupyterLab or GoogleColab
 - Internet connection for web scraping

 ### Installation Steps